 Eric in Charlotte, North Carolina.

-Great to have you, sir on the EIB Network Hive.
+Great to have you, sir, on the EIB Network Hive.

-Thanks, Russ.
+Thanks, Rush.

 She's a great talk show host down here in Charlotte.

-Uh suggested Jason Lewis years ago you put him on.
+I suggested Jason Lewis years ago.

-New Gilrich was a visionary.
+Newt Gingrich was a visionary.

-I hope he runs for president and just love his ideas.
+I just love his ideas.

-But the problem is these guys aren't visionaries.
+But the problem is, these guys aren't visionaries.

 I wonder if there's someone other than Boehner that you like.